XaqLab/Foraging/README.md

    + start with the `Data Cleaning` notebook first to get an overview of the data and how it's cleaned.
 Then proceed to the `Data Exploration` and then the `Learning` notebook.
 5. `src` - this folder contains the `foraging` package, which you should install locally in your environment.
 See steps to setup below.

+To solely read through results, navigate the `docs` folder.
+To generate or modify figures, go to `notebooks`.

 # <span style='color:#fa5cbe'> Dependencies </span>
 You can see the full list in the `pyproject.toml` under the `dependencies` field.
 There are also optional dev dependencies listed under `project.optional-dependencies`.